converty-web/converty-web.github.io/README.md

 # converty

 a fast all-purpose natural language conversion tool

-power by the currency conversion api [here](https://github.com/fawazahmed0/exchange-api)
+powered by the currency conversion api [here](https://github.com/fawazahmed0/exchange-api)

 # usage

 examples:
 - `10usd to eur` or `10 usd to eur` (spaces are ignored for units)
-- `10mm2 to cm2` (powers are just digits after the unit for speed)
+- `10mm2 to cm2` (powers are just digits after the unit for ease of use)
 - `10s to d`

-you can also use aliases such as `millimeter2` or `seconds`

 # supported conversions

+you can also use the full non-abbreviated version of every unit below

 ## length